USBGuard/usbguard/README.md

     $ make
     $ sudo make install

-After the sources are successfully built, you can run the testsuite by executing:
+After the sources are successfully built, you can run the test suite by executing:

     $ make check